The Accreditation Logos: OZEV, SafeContractor, MCS, NAPIT

 - RECC - the Renewable Energy Consumer Code is the code to which we must conform to deal fairly with consumers.
 The code forbids, amongst other things, high pressure selling and taking unfair or excessive deposits from domestic customers.

-- STROMA - is the certification body that authorises us to practice as certified electricians in the capacity of a competent person and covers the work related to connecting electrical installations to the electricity supply and registering Electrical Installation Certificates.
-All STROMA certified work has to conform to the BS7671 standard for electrical installation.
+- NAPIT - is the certification body that authorises us to practice as certified electricians in the capacity of a competent person and covers the work related to connecting electrical installations to the electricity supply and registering Electrical Installation Certificates.
+All NAPIT certified work has to conform to the BS7671 standard for electrical installation.

 - NAPIT - is the certification body that authorises us to self certify new solar systems in order to apply for Building Control Certicates without referring back to local council building standards departments.